 Eran Nadav, Ph.D., Director.
 Dr. Nadav has served as a member of our board of directors since March 2015.
 Dr. Nadav is a Partner and Managing Director at TPG Biotech, the life science venture investment arm of TPG, a global private investment firm.
 Dr. Nadav joined TPG in 2007 with a focus on global pharmaceuticals and biotechnology investments.
 Dr. Nadav has leadership experience in private and public companies in the healthcare sector.
-Dr. Nadav is currently serving as Chairman of the Board of Trevi Therapeutics, Inc. and as a board member at ShangPharma Corporation (a China-based CRO).
-Dr. Nadav served as the lead investor and Chairman of the Board of Ultragenyx Pharmaceutical Inc. (NASDAQ: RARE) from January 2012 to June 2015.
-He served on the board of directors of MacroGenics, Inc. (NASDAQ: MGNX) from June 2013 to June 2014, and the board of directors of Eden Springs Ltd. from July 2010 until August 2011.
+Dr. Nadav is currently serving as Chairman of the Board of Trevi Therapeutics, Inc. and as a board member of ShangPharma Corporation (a China-based CRO) and NovaSom, Inc. Dr. Nadav served as the lead investor and Chairman of the Board of Ultragenyx Pharmaceutical, Inc. (NASDAQ: RARE) from January 2012 to June 2015.
+He served on the board of directors of MacroGenics, Inc. (NASDAQ: MGNX) from June 2013 to June 2014, and the board of directors of Eden Springs Ltd., a European provider of drinking water solutions for the workplace, from July 2010 until August 2011.

-Prior to TPG, Dr. Nadav served as Business Development Director at Eisai, a Japanese pharmaceutical company, from September 2003 to August 2007.
-Previously he worked at Johnson & Johnson Development Corporation, the venture capital arm of Johnson & Johnson, from November 1999 until July 2002, and Neurim Pharmaceuticals Ltd. from 1997 to 1999.
+Prior to TPG, Dr. Nadav served as Business Development Director at Eisai, a pharmaceutical company, from September 2003 to August 2007.
+He previously worked at Johnson & Johnson Development Corporation, the venture capital arm of Johnson & Johnson, from November 1999 until July 2002.

-Dr. Nadav received a B.Sc. magna cum laude in Life Sciences, a M.Sc. magna cum laude and Ph.D. in Biochemistry, as well as an M.B.A., from Tel Aviv University.
+Dr. Nadav received a B.Sc. magna cum laude in Life Sciences, an M.Sc. magna cum laude and Ph.D. in Biochemistry, as well as an M.B.A., from Tel Aviv University.